 Another benefit of the Tormach PCNC 440 is that it comes with the company’s PathPilot CNC controller.
 This is a very intuitive platform that has powerful conversational programming that allows you to tweak programs and keep progressing, so it’s a good choice for hobbyists and experts alike.

 There are a range of customizable packages available to purchase for the PCNC 440, so you can tailor the package exactly to your needs.
-Tormach provides a wide variety of training materials and offer great customer service if anything does go wrong.
+Tormach provides a wide variety of training materials and offers great customer service if anything does go wrong.

 Haas Modular Mini Mill – Best Professional Grade Mini CNC Mill